Glossary (Upto Page 75)

 Elective Dictatorship – A term coined by Lord Hailsham to describe how a majority government have near dictatorial powers when they have been elected.

 English Votes for English Laws – The notion that special constitutional arrangements should be made to ensure that only English MPs can vote on English-Only issues.
-This has been somewhat achieved with the introduction of the Grand Committee to the legislative process.
+This was somewhat achieved with the introduction of the Grand Committee to the legislative process but the abandoned in 2021.

 Entrenched Constitution – An entrenched constitution is one which is very difficult to change.
 The US Constitution, which has only been amended 27 times, is an example on an entrenched constitution.